sobolevn/my-talks/README.md

 This talk was a rather hardcore dive into `elixir` for functional programmers.

-I have showed performance metrics, main ideas, and killer features of the language.
+I have shown performance metrics, main ideas, and killer features of the language.

 ### Moving to Elixir from the good-old Python